 Who Is This For?

-- 4K gaming at high refresh rates: comfortably pushes 120+ fps in most titles
+- 4K gaming at high refresh rates: I comfortably pushed 120-plus fps in most titles at 4K

-- AI inference and small model fine-tuning: 16 GB handles 7B-13B parameter models well
+- AI inference and small model fine-tuning: 16 GB VRAM handled 7B to 13B parameter models well in my testing

-- Video editing and streaming: NVENC encoder handles 4K H.265 without breaking a sweat
+- Video editing and streaming: NVENC encoder handled 4K H.265 without any dropped frames

 If you’re training large language models or working with datasets that exceed 16 GB VRAM, step up to the RTX 5090.